eobasi/ow-indexlogin/README.md

 License URI: http://www.oxwall.org/store/oscl
 Tags: 	System, Utilities

-== Description ==
+# Description
-Thank you for purchasing Oxwall Set Sign-In Page as Landing Page plugin.
 Set Sign-In Page as Landing Page is an Oxwall/Skadate plugin that adds a sign-in menu to your top menu items.
 You easily set your sign in page as the landing page by dragging the Sign In menu to the first place.

 This plugin is FREE and we have made it available for you to download from the Oxwall store https://developers.oxwall.com/store/item/1198.

 For more information about Oxwall Set Sign-In Page as Landing Page Plugin please go to https://www.eobasi.com/projects/set-sign-in-page-as-landing-page-oxwall-plugin/.

-== Installation ==
+# Installation
 If you are new to Oxwall/Skadate follow this tutorial for steps on how to install Set Sign-In Page as Landing Page plugin on your website https://www.eobasi.com/how-to-install-an-oxwall-plugin-step-by-step-for-beginners/

 To setup your landing page: